 “This is my attorney, Allen Forsythe.
 You can talk to him.”
 I turn away from Roach.

 “Lawyering up, are you, Grey?
-You’ve got something to hide?”
-He says accusing.
+You’ve got something to hide?” he asks accusing.
 I turn back to face him.

 A few minutes later, I go back to join Allen and Roach—well, I should really say to pull Allen away from Roach.